Popular articles

 Why do you tilt glass when pouring champagne?

-READ: What was the worst thing that happened in ww2?
+READ: What was the biggest invasion in history?

 Now tilt your glass when you pour.
 Scientists at the University of Reims in 2010 discovered that pouring your champagne at an angle, like you would with a beer, meant that it ‘retained more gas’.
 As a result, fewer bubbles foamed up to the top of the glass, resulting in less foam.